Whistleblower Program

 1-416-443-7808 (call collect)

-• Mail — contact the Chief Executive Officer, any member of the Executive Committee, or any member of the board by writing to the Corporate Secretary (81 Bay Street, CIBC Square, 20th Floor, Toronto, Ontario M5J 0E7).
-Be sure to mark the envelope "Private and Confidential – Complaint" and note who the letter is addressed to.
+• Mail – contact the Chief Executive Officer, any member of the Executive Committee, or any member of the board by writing to the Corporate Secretary (81 Bay Street, CIBC Square, 20th Floor, Toronto, Ontario M5J 0E7)

-You may also choose to report to applicable regulators, governmental agencies, law enforcement agencies, or self-regulatory authorities in your jurisdiction.
-In Canada, this includes the Financial Consumer Agency of Canada and the Office of the Superintendent of Financial Institutions.
+In addition to reporting internally to CIBC, individuals may also report to applicable regulators, governmental agencies, law enforcement agencies, or self-regulatory authorities in your jurisdiction.
+In Canada, this includes the Financial Consumer Agency of Canada Opens a new window. and the Office of the Superintendent of Financial Institutions Opens in a new window..

 • Check back on the status of your report on the ClearView system as we may require additional information from you

-No one may suspend, discharge, discriminate against, harass, threaten, or otherwise retaliate against a team member or other person in any way for reporting an actual or possible misconduct in good faith, or as a result of providing information or participating in an investigation.
+No one at CIBC may suspend, discharge, discriminate against, harass or threaten, or otherwise retaliate against a team member or other person in any way for reporting an actual or possible misconduct in good faith, or as a result of providing information or participating in an investigation.